walkerhughes/portfolio/lsi.md

 <p><span class="math display">\[weight_{j} = 1 + \Sigma_{i=1}^{m} \frac{p_{i, j}log(p_{i, j} + 1)}{log(m)} \]</span></p>

 Note how the above formula is reminiscent of the statistical entropy formula, but adjusted for the number of documents in our corpus.
-With this global weight we replace each element Xij in X with its globally-weighted counterpart
+With this global weight we replace each element X_ij in X with its globally-weighted counterpart

 <p><span class="math display">\[ weight_{j} log(X_{i, j} + 1) \]</span></p>